scottstanfield/compsci/scavenger-hunt.md

 4. File manipulation

   a.
-Copy the dictionary file to a new folder ~/code/hunt/dictionary.
+Copy the dictionary file to a new folder `~/code/hunt/dictionary`

   b.
-Find all the words with 'apple' in them, and save to a new file called 'apple.txt' in the same folder.
+Find all the words with 'apple' in them, and save to a new file called `apple.txt` in the `dictionary` folder.

 5. Decode this into English.
 Spaces below are for your benefit: